ebruchez/ebruchez.github.io/pages/typewriter-collection-varityper.md

 <figure>
     <img src="/assets/pages/typewriter-varityper/IMG_2945.webp"/>
     <figcaption>
         1958 - This is a Varityper 160.
-It looks almost identical to the 610F.
-I have yet to identify actual differences between the two models.
+It looks almost identical to the 610 F. I have yet to identify actual differences between the two models.
 It is unclear if it was ever referred to as "160 F", given that it has the forms ruling attachment.
         <br>
         <a href="https://photos.app.goo.gl/uozqMBV3HRAC37qc6">Pics</a>
         |